John Paul II biography

 A vocal advocate for human rights, John Paul often spoke out about suffering in the world.
 He held strong positions on many topics, including his opposition to capital punishment.
 A charismatic figure, John Paul used his influence to bring about political change and is credited with the fall of communism in his native Poland.
 He was not without critics, however.
 Some have stated that he could be harsh with those who disagreed with him and that he would not compromise his hard-line stance on certain issues, such as contraception.

-John Paul II died on April 2, 2005, at his Vatican City residence.
+John Paul II died on April 2, 2005, at the age of 84, at his Vatican City residence.
 More than 3 million people waited in line to say good-bye to their beloved religious leader at St. Peter's Basilica before his funeral on April 8.
-Church officials began the process of making John Paul II a saint soon after his death, waving the usual five-year waiting period.